5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 ## What can WhatsSpy Public do

-**Short**: Profile your daily habits and smartphone usage throughout the day, if you like that or not.
+Profile your daily habits and smartphone usage throughout the day, if you like that or not.

 It contains the following functions: